pingcap/docs-cn/faq/manage-cluster-faq.md

 - `Disk_Size` indicates the size of the table after compression.
 This is an approximate value and can be calculated according to `Approximate_Size` and `store_size_amplification`.

 ## TiKV server management

+This section describes common problems you might encounter during TiKV server management, their causes, and solutions.

 ### What is the recommended number of replicas in the TiKV cluster?
 Is it better to keep the minimum number for high availability?